carpentries-incubator/git-novice-branch-pr/_episodes/08-conflict.md

 ~~~
 {: .output}

-and commit that change to the `master` branch
+and commit that change to the `main` branch

 ~~~
 $ git add mars.txt